kkincade/kincade-wedding/README.md

 2. SSH into your DigitalOcean server `ssh <user-name>@IP.ADDRESS`.

 3. Install essential programs to your server.
-An example might be installing g++, git, mysql, and bower.
+An example might be installing g++, git, mysql, forever, and bower.
 ```
 sudo apt-get update
 sudo apt-get upgrade